josh-moore-cohesity/scripts/Python/Databases/Cassandra/Performance Monitoring/README.md

 # **performance_monitor_cassandra.py**

-   Monitor an actively running Cassandra Protection Group.<br />
+   Monitor an actively running Cassandra Protection Group.
+Results are shown on screen as well as saved to a file.<br />
    [pyhesity.py](https://github.com/bseltz-cohesity/scripts/tree/master/python/pyhesity) is required

 ## **Download**